 National Bank Financial Inc., through its National Bank Independent Network division ("NBF"), at its principal offices in Toronto, Ontario, is the prime broker.
-The Manager, on behalf of the ETFs, has entered into a Custody and Securities Services Agreement with NBF, in its capacity as custodian and prime broker.
-The Custody and Securities Services Agreement acts as a margin agreement in connection with the ETFs' cash borrowing.
+The Manager, on behalf of the Alternative ETFs, has entered into a Custody and Securities Services Agreement with NBF, in its capacity as custodian and prime broker.
+The Custody and Securities Services Agreement acts as a margin agreement in connection with the Alternative ETFs' cash borrowing.
 The Custody and Securities Services Agreement may be terminated at any time at the option of either party upon ninety business days' prior notice to the other party.
-The Manager may appoint additional prime brokers from time to time.